reacherhq/webapp/src/app/[lang]/blog/smtp/smtp.md

 > **Gmail:** _(puzzled)_ ...?

-Notice that at the end, Reacher does not actually send the email, but ends the conversation fast.
-By doing this too often, the email provider will mark Reacher as a spam user, which is where [Proxies](https://docs.reacher.email/self-hosting/proxies) come in.
+It's important to note that Reacher doesn't actually send the email at the end of the conversation, but rather terminates it quickly.
+This is enough to check if the email is deliverable.
+If this process is repeated excessively, the email provider may flag Reacher as a spam user.
+This is where [Proxies](https://docs.reacher.email/self-hosting/proxies) play a crucial role.

 ### Parsing Responses for Deliverability